 What if we could manage criticism in ways that enhance collective creativity?

-In my post “Benefiting from Criticism,” I explore the receiving side of critiques.
-Here, I look at tactics to use when we’re the ones offering feedback.
+In my earlier post “Benefiting from Criticism,” I explored the receiving side of critiques.
+Here, I look at tactics to use when we give rather than receive feedback.

 In an article on the Harvard Business Review Blog, Tony Schwartz points to three mistakes we often make when giving criticism:

 - Critiquing when we feel that our own value is at stake – then, the criticism is really about us.

 - Not supporting the value of the people we critique, which provokes defensiveness.